appsmithorg/appsmith-docs/website/docs/workflows/tutorials/set-up-webhook-workflow.md

 1. Click the **Create New** button in your workspace, and from the available options, choose **New Workflow**.
 This action creates a new workflow in your workspace and takes you to the **Main** JS object code editor.
 2. Give a meaningful and unique name to your workflow by editing the name **Untitled Workflow 1**.
 For example, _Approve Refund Requests and Notify Customers_.
-3. In the JS code editor, delete the boilerplate code and add the below code snippet:
+3. In the JS code editor, delete the auto-generated code and add the below code to it:

 ```javascript
 export default {